techidaily/site-facebook/source/_posts/connectivity-chronicles-facebooks-evolution-story-meta.md

 What comes next?
 Massive layoffs.

  We're talking about 11,000 people or roughly 13% of the company's entire workforce suddenly out of a job.
 It's clear the company is scaling back, trying to cut costs wherever possible, and recover its market value.
-And given that[no one cares about the metaverse](https://www.makeuseof.com/reasons-why-no-one-cares-about-metaverse/) , maybe that's the right thing to do for now.
+And given that [no one cares about the metaverse](https://www.makeuseof.com/reasons-why-no-one-cares-about-metaverse/) , maybe that's the right thing to do for now.

 ## Meta Is in a Rough Place, But When Is It Not?